Nonparametric Detection of Anomalous Data Streams: Introduction

-We note that in the model considered here, each data point contains a sequence of samples drawn from one distribution.
-This is different from the typical anomaly or outlier detection problems studied in machine learning \cite{Patcha2007,Chan2009}, in which each data point contains only one sample.
-The parametric model of the problem has been well studied, e.g., \cite{Lai2011}, in which it is assumed that the distributions of $p$ and $q$ are known a priori and can be exploited for detection.
+The parametric model of the problem has been well studied, e.g., \cite{Lai2011}, in which it is assumed that the distributions $p$ and $q$ are known in advance and can be exploited for detection.
 However, the nonparametric model is less explored, in which it is assumed that the distributions $p$ and $q$ are unknown and can be arbitrary.
 Recently, Li, Nitinawarat and Veeravalli proposed the divergence-based generalized likelihood tests in \cite{Li2013}, and characterized the error decay exponents of these tests.
 However, \cite{Li2013} studied only the case when the distributions $p$ and $q$ are discrete with finite alphabets, and their tests utilize empirical probability mass functions of $p$ and $q$.

 In this paper, we study the nonparametric model, in which distributions $p$ and $q$ can be continuous and arbitrary.
-The major challenges to solve this problem (compared to the discrete case studied in \cite{Li2013}) lie in: (1) it is difficult to accurately estimate continuous distributions with limited samples for further anomaly detection; (2) it is difficult to design low complexity tests with continuous distributions; and (3) building distribution-free consistent tests (and further guaranteeing exponential error decay) is challenging for arbitrary distributions.
+The major challenges to solve this problem (compared to the discrete case studied in \cite{Li2013}) lie in: (1) it is difficult to accurately estimate continuous distributions with limited samples for further anomalous hypothesis testing; (2) it is difficult to design low complexity tests with continuous distributions; and (3) building distribution-free consistent tests (and further guaranteeing exponential error decay) is challenging for arbitrary distributions.